heykayla/my-writing/Tutorials/dev.to_tutorial.md

 - A computer
 - Internet connection
-- An account to a third-party application
+- A GitHub account
-  - DEV only gives users the option to sign-up with your Apple ID, Forem, GitHub, or Twitter account.
-Ensure to **have an account with at least ONE of the available third-party applications**.
+  - DEV gives users the option to sign-up with their Apple ID, Forem, GitHub, or Twitter account.
+Although this tutorial demonstrates creating a DEV account with your GitHub account, you are welcome to choose a different third-party application; the steps for creating a DEV account with a differnt third-party application are similar.

 ## 1.1 Create a DEV account

-First, we'll create a DEV account using a third-party application.
-The screenshots in this tutorial to demontrate the sign-up process uses GitHub to create a DEV account with, but you are welcome to choose a different third-party application; the steps for creating a DEV account is the same regardless of which third-party application you choose.
+First, we'll create a DEV account using your GitHub account.

 ### 1.1.1 Go to the DEV website